-Need to move across the country before your current home sells?
+Need to move across the country before your current (and now-vacant) home sells?
 You’re certainly not alone, particularly if your relocation is job-related.

 Now you’ve got to make sure that departed home doesn’t look lonely as you forge a new life hundreds of miles away.
 The elements, neglect, mischief and criminal activity all can conspire to devalue your property during your absence, potentially costing you bigtime when a buyer bypasses your former abode for a better-maintained dwelling.

 You can’t rely on a cross-your-fingers approach when it comes to protecting your real-estate investment.
 You’ll need to prepare prior to your long-distance move and remain attentive until a purchaser signs on the dotted line.
 While your vacant home needn’t be a 24-7 hub of activity, you can’t afford your house and property appearing unattended, either.
 As professional movers with nearly 90 years of experience, National Van Lines knows proper preparation (and post-move follow-up) goes a long way toward reducing your moving stress.
 When you choose National Van Lines, you’ve given the best response to the question, “What moving company should I use?”